ibm-cloud-docs/vmware-service/common/api-change-log.md

 * Added support for scale-out backup repositories that are created on the Veeam service instance for Cloud Director sites.
 For more information, see [Get a Cloud Director site instance](/apidocs/vmware-service#get-director-site).
 * Added support for private-only configuration for Cloud Director sites and resource pools.
 For more information, see [Create a Cloud Director site instance](/apidocs/vmware-service#create-director-sites).
-* Added support for private-only configuration for virtual data centers (VDCs).
+* Added support for private-only configuration for VDCs.
 For more information, see [Create a virtual data center](/apidocs/vmware-service#create-vdc).

 ## 15 March 2024
 {: #vmware-service-15-march-2024}